BielefeldJ/PNGCoPilot/README.md

 ### 2. Place PNG Files
 Ensure that `idle.png` and `talk.png` are placed in the same folder as the `.exe` file.

+### 3. First Run
+On the first run, a default config file is generated.
+You don't need to change anything if:
+  - the 2 PNGs are in the same folder as the exe
+  - the 2 PNGs are named `talk.png` and `idle.png`
+  - EDCoPilot is installed at `C:\EDCoPilot`

 ## Usage

 ### 1. Start PNGCoPilot